geneura-papers/2015-ENTCOM-GPBot/review.md

 * I have found several mistakes among the references (wrong name in [8], wrong characters in [18], ...), I suggest the authors to check them.

->> Following the reviewer's suggestion we have revised all the references, fixing some mistakes.
-Thank you.
+>> Thank you for the suggestion.
+We have revised all the references, fixing some mistakes.

 *******************************************************************************************